brigitte-bigi/WhakerPy/README.md

 ## Overview

-Whakerpy is an open source library useful to create dynamic HTML content; it's a light web application framework.
+WhakerPy is an open source library to create dynamic HTML content; it's a light web application framework.

 Create and manipulate HTML from the power of Python: